UA-Carpentries-Workshops/workshop-resources/git-workshop/instructor/lessons/3-git-basic-branch-merge.md

 git branch
 ```

-This will list all of the branches in our local git respoitory.
+This will list all of the branches in our local git repository.

 What did you see?